-We make better decisions about transportation, land use, the environment and the economy by collecting our region’s vital signs.
+We make better decisions about transportation, land use, the environment, the economy and social equity by collecting our region’s vital signs.

 MTC developed Vital Signs – our interactive website that tracks what we’re doing now, what we’ve done in the past, and where we’re headed in the future.

 Regional Measure 3 (RM 3) is a ballot measure on the June 5, 2018 ballot in the nine-county San Francisco Bay Area.
 The measure is a plan to build major roadway and public transit improvements via an increase in bridge tolls on the Bay Area's seven state-owned toll bridges.

 CASA brings together leaders from across the Bay Area to build an actionable political consensus around increasing housing production at all levels of affordability, preserving existing affordable housing and protecting vulnerable populations from housing instability and displacement.

 MTC Express Lanes are carpool lanes that are free for carpools, buses, motorcycles and other eligible vehicles.
 Solo motorists — who choose to pay a toll — can use express lanes, too.

 The Metropolitan Transportation Commission, or MTC, is the transportation planning, financing and coordinating agency for the nine-county San Francisco Bay Area.